 Phone requests should take a shorter period of time, but you have to worry about getting through the IRS's busy system, especially during tax season.
 The simplest and fastest way to get a copy of your tax return transcript is online through the IRS "Get Transcript" application.
 Orders placed online and by phone are usually delivered within five to ten days of the IRS receiving your request.

-You may remember that Get Transcript was shut down in May of 2015 because of a hacking issue.
-Hackers were able to secure the identity-authentication-based answers of thousands of taxpayers through hacks on other sites and use them to gain access to taxpayer's IRS records.
+You may remember that Get Transcript was shut down in May of 2015 because of a security issue.
+Hackers were able to procure the identity-authentication-based answers of thousands of taxpayers through hacks on other sites and use them to gain access to taxpayer's IRS records.
 From there, it was a simple step to file fraudulent tax returns before taxpayers even realized they had been hacked.
 All transcript types are now available online again.

-The Get Transcript site is the quickest way to get transcripts ordered by mail.
-You still need to leave five to ten days from the date the request is filed through the site, but until returns can be displayed online securely, this is your best bet for a rapid response.
+The Get Transcript site is also the quickest way to get transcripts ordered by mail.
+You still need to leave five to ten days from the date the request is filed through the site.

 If you have moved since your last return, then you need to submit a Change of Address form (IRS Form 8822) prior to submitting your request through Get Transcript, since the Get Transcript tool will mail the transcript to your address of record listed on the tax form.
 The change of address process will also take several weeks — another reason why you should plan ahead when submitting your tax return transcript requests.